vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/file.md

 ## .vuepress

 The `.vuepress` folder should be placed directly in the source code directory.
-It contains the configuration options for Vuepress.
+It contains the configuration options for VuePress.

 ### config.js

 The configuration file for the project.
 For specific configuration instructions, please open the file to view the comments.

 :::tip
-For more details, please view[Vuepress Config](https://v1.vuepress.vuejs.org/config/)
+For more details, please view[VuePress Config](https://v1.vuepress.vuejs.org/config/)
 :::

 ### public folder